 8. Look for green meat.
 When you do opt for meat, look for greener meats from animals raised on grass.
 Ask a farmer how his animals were raised or look for reliable certifications such as Certified Organic, Certified Humane, or Animal Welfare Approved.
 And choose ocean-friendly, omega-3-rich fish from the Monterey Bay Aquarium's seafood recommendations.
 All consume less energy to produce and emit fewer greenhouse-gas emissions than their factory-farmed counterparts.

 9. Eat dinner as a family — or with lots of friends!
 Aside from the obvious emotional benefits of eating a dinner with loved ones, family dinners breed more emotionally stable teenagers and children who maintain a healthier weight, according to published research.
 And they help save the planet.
 Eating as a group means you're only cooking once, using less energy than if everyone in your home cooks an individual meal.

 10. Eat organic as if your life depends on it.
 Some of the biggest energy hogs in agriculture are avoided in organic farming systems, in which energy-intensive chemical pesticides and fossil-fuel-based fertilizers are banned.
 In fact, organic farming uses 45 percent less energy and creates 40 percent fewer greenhouse-gas emissions than conventional framing, according to data from the Rodale Institute's 30-year farming-system trials.
 Organic farming is much healthier for people, too.
 The most commonly used pesticides, glyphosate and atrazine, have been shown to damage DNA and lower child IQ, and in animal studies are linked to infertility, low sperm count, and prostate and testicular cancer.

-Story by Leah Zerbe and Emily Main.
-This article originally appeared on Rodale.com and is reprinted here with permission.
+Leah Zerbe and Emily Main wrote this article, which originally appeared on Rodale.com.
+It is republished here with permission.